-In the expected good quality rock environment of the host geosphere, it is likely that minimum ground support will be needed within the development and placement rooms.
-In fact, for spans of 7 m or less, bolting probably would not be required.
+In the expected good quality rock environment of the host geosphere, it is likely that minimum ground support will be needed within the development rooms.
+In fact, for spans of 5 m or less, bolting probably would not be required.
 For the main access drifts of a 7 m span, which will be open for the duration of the repository life, it is recommended however that systematic bolting be installed on a pattern of 2.5 m x 2.5 m spacing.
-Patterned bolting will also be required for the intersection of drifts of a 7 m span or greater.
+Patterned bolting will also be required for the intersection of drifts.
+The TBM-formed placement rooms would be left raw as bored with ground support only installed locally where required.